Virginia B. Toulmin Orchestral Commissions Program: Commission RecipientsIn This Section

 2018 Commission Recipients

-2018 commission recipients were Courtney Bryan, whose work Rejoice was premiered by the Louisiana Philharmonic Orchestra and music director Carlos Miguel Prieto on November 21, 22, and 23, 2019; Cindy Cox, whose work Dreaming a world’s edge will be premiered by the Saint Paul Chamber Orchestra and conductor Pekka Kuusisto on May 20, 21, and 22, 2022; and Fang Man, whose work Song of the Flaming Phoenix: Concerto for Sheng and Orchestra will be premiered by the San Francisco Symphony and music director Esa-Pekka Salonen, with soloist Wu Wei, sheng, on March 3, 4, and 5, 2022.
+2018 commission recipients were Courtney Bryan, whose work Rejoice was premiered by the Louisiana Philharmonic Orchestra and music director Carlos Miguel Prieto on November 21, 22, and 23, 2019; Cindy Cox, whose work Dreaming a world’s edge was premiered by the Saint Paul Chamber Orchestra and conductor Pekka Kuusisto on May 20, 21, and 22, 2022; and Fang Man, whose work Song of the Flaming Phoenix: Concerto for Sheng and Orchestra was premiered by the San Francisco Symphony and music director Esa-Pekka Salonen, with soloist Wu Wei, sheng, on March 3, 4, and 5, 2022.

 Courtney Bryan, a native of New Orleans, LA, is “a pianist and composer of panoramic interests” (New York Times).
 Her music is in conversation with various musical genres, including jazz and other types of experimental music, as well as traditional gospel, spirituals, and hymns.
 Focusing on bridging the sacred and the secular, Bryan’s compositions explore human emotions through sound, confronting the challenge of notating the feeling of improvisation.
 Bryan has academic degrees from Oberlin Conservatory (BM), Rutgers University (MM), and Columbia University (DMA) with advisor George Lewis, and completed an appointment as Postdoctoral Research Associate in the Department of African American Studies at Princeton University.
 Bryan is currently an Assistant Professor of Music in the Newcomb Department of Music at Tulane University, the composer-in-residence with the Jacksonville Symphony, and serves as a board member of the Musical Arts Society of New Orleans (MASNO), Composers Now, and New Music USA.
 She was the 2018 music recipient of the Herb Alpert Award in the Arts.